Castiglion del Bosco: History

 Castiglion del Bosco’s castle was built in classic medieval style.
 The castle is certified for the first time in a tax document from the early 1200s as "Castellione Iuxta Umbronem".

 In1318AD Castiglion del Bosco was taken over by the Gallerani family– prosperous merchants who held public offices in Siena.
 It has been claimed that Cecilia Gallerani, was the subject of Leonardo da Vinci’s painting “The Lady with an Ermine” and a muse for the “Mona Lisa”.

 Castiglion del Bosco also bears the imprint of other Sienese families, one of whom brought here the artistic talents of Pietro Lorenzetti, whose fresco Annunciazione ai Santi (1345 AD) still adorns the tiny church of San Michele, located in the central part of the Estate.

 In 1967, Consorzio del Brunello di Montalcino was established with Castiglion del Bosco as one of its founding members.
 The organization was created as a voluntary association of producers who regulate and control the quality of Brunello di Montalcino production.
 In 1966, it became one of the first Italian wines to achieve the DOC (Controlled Denomination of Origin) title and in 1980 earned the DOCG (Controlled and Guaranteed Denomination of Origin) status.

 Beginning in 2003, Castiglion del Bosco underwent a restoration project at the hands of new owners, Massimo and Chiara Ferragamo.
 Massimo Ferragamo is Chairman of Ferragamo USA and the youngest son of Wanda and Salvatore Ferragamo.
+In March 2022 the estate begins a new chapter in its history with its transfer to an international family office.